TILA Disclosure Compliance Summary

 • Account-opening disclosures containing all terms of the loan, including the amount financed, finance and other charges, APR, total payments, and more should be given prior to the consummation of a new loan.
 New disclosures should be given in the event of refinancing.

-• LoanPro’s Communication Suite offers the prebuilt notices and disclosure forms that follow safe harbor templates, making it easy to add compliant notices to your operations.
+• LoanPro's Communication Suite offers the prebuilt notices that follow safe harbor templates, making it easy to add compliant TILA disclosures to your operations.
 Prebuilt templates are customizable, and new templates can be created, as needed to ensure you meet all compliance requirements.

 • The sending of notices is fully automated.
 Notices can be sent electronically or via standard mail.
 Triggers that determine when notices are sent are also customizable to ensure that lenders and program managers stay compliant.